Gmdin/gmdin/README.md

 Here are some of the recent projects that I've worked on:

 - **CryptoKara:** A secure wallet for top cryptos - Bitcoin, Ethereum, Binance, and TRON.
 Users can send, receive, and store cryptocurrencies and NFTs securely with CryptoKara Wallet App.
-The app is available on [Google Play Store](https://play.google.com/store/apps/details?id=com.cryptokara&hl=en&gl=US) and [App Store](https://apps.apple.com/us/app/cryptokara/id1574682003).
 - **Block Merchants:** A crypto asset platform offering storage and payment support for Bitcoin and top altcoins.
-The mobile app allows businesses to easily send and receive crypto assets with features aimed at simplifying the process.
-The app is available on [App Store](https://apps.apple.com/us/app/block-merchants/id1574668097).
+The app allows businesses to easily send and receive crypto assets with features aimed at simplifying the process.
-- **CQR Vault:** A mobile app and web app for managing and tracking cryptocurrency assets.
+- **CQR Vault:** A web app for managing and tracking cryptocurrency assets.
 The app supports multiple cryptocurrencies and allows users to view their portfolio performance and transactions.
-The app is available on [Google Play Store](https://play.google.com/store/apps/details?id=com.cqrvault&hl=en&gl=US), and [web app](https://cqrvault.org/).
+The web app link is [web app](https://cqrvault.org/).

 ## Contact